 - Review your current Emission Summary and Dispersion Modelling (ESDM) Report, if available, and update to include any changes,

-- Complete dispersion modelling and compare results to MOECC Point-of-Impingement Limits,
+- Complete dispersion modelling and compare results to MECP Point-of-Impingement Limits,

 - Complete primary or secondary noise screening and coordinate an Acoustic Assessment Report (AAR), if required,

-- Assemble the ECA application, including the ESDM Report, required MOECC forms and supporting information and pay the applicable fee.
+- Assemble the ECA application, including the ESDM Report, required MECP forms and supporting information and pay the applicable fee.

-- Regularly follow up with the MOECC to check the status of the application;
+- Regularly follow up with the MECP to check the status of the application;

-- Assist in answering any questions the MOECC review engineer may have; and
+- Assist in answering any questions the MECP review engineer may have; and

 - Review the draft and final ECA.